payberah/payberah.github.io/local_readme.md

 ###################################################################################
 * _config.yml: the main config file

-* _data/navigation.yml: the links path definition (the page files, either .md or .html, are under the folder _pages)
+* _data/navigation.yml: the links path definition (the pages, either .md or .html, are under the folder _pages)
 ```
 main:
   - title: "Publications"